Pediatric Eye Exam In Katy, Texas

 Eyes need to team and work together in order to read, process, and comprehend information.
 When children’s eyes do not team properly, they will have trouble seeing single images and may experience double vision, poor depth perception, eye fatigue, and headaches.
 These vision problems, called convergence insufficiency (CI) can compromise your child’s ability to learn to read and write.
 A thorough pediatric eye exam will diagnose CI, and vision therapy is a common, effective treatment.

 Elevated blood sugar levels can lead to blurred vision.
 This symptom can be experienced by children who have already been diagnosed with type 1 or type 2 diabetes, and it can also be a warning sign that your child has diabetes.

 Why a Great Experience is Essential for Your Child's Eye Exam

 When choosing an eye doctor for your child, it is imperative to find a qualified professional who knows how to treat kids.
 Regular pediatric eye exams are important, and unless your child has a pleasant and fun eye exam, he or she will refuse to return next year.
-A positive eye care experience at TSO 1463 goes far towards promoting healthy eyes and clear vision in your child’s future!
+A positive eye care experience at Texas State Optical goes far towards promoting healthy eyes and clear vision in your child’s future!